niubenaniu/sec/README.txt

  step 1:
          execute install.sh to intall the base component step 2:
-         copy the config file which in conf dir to the correct dir
+         copy the config file nginx.conf which in conf dir to the correct nginx conf dir